 - Narcolepsy questionnaires

-- Conducted in a sleep laboratory, typically over the course of two days
+- Conducted in a sleep laboratory during sleep, typically over the course of two days

-- PSG measures brain waves via electroencephalography (EEG), eye movements via electrooculography (EOG), and muscle activity via electromyography (EMG) during sleep.
-In addition, it registers breathing flow, breathing pauses, oxygen saturation, snoring noises, and movements of the chest and abdomen while breathing.
+- PSG measures brain waves via electroencephalography (EEG), eye movements via electrooculography (EOG), and muscle activity via electromyography (EMG).

 - Multiple sleep latency test (MSLT)

-- Measures daytime tendency to fall asleep (to assess excessive daytime sleepiness)
+- Measures time needed to fall asleep during daytime naps to assess excessive daytime sleepiness

-- A period of at least six hours of normal sleep as assessed by PSG prior to the test is needed for a meaningful MSLT.
+- For a conclusive MSLT, patients must have at least six hours of normal sleep as assessed by PSG prior to the test.

 - Supports diagnosis if patient both: